-Due to the fact that PrEP is an intervention based on antiretrovirals, there has been a concern that wide-scale usage could lead to a substantial increase in transmission of ARV-resistant strains {22369}.
-Such increase could exacerbate the difficulty in treating HIV-1 positive subjects and make the epidemic more difficult to control {22370}, particularly if risk compensation occurs.
+Due to the fact that PrEP is an intervention based on antiretrovirals, there has been a concern that wide-scale usage could lead to an increase in the development of ARV-resistant strains {22369} or in higher levels of renal or skeletal adverse events then were seen in the PrEP clinical trials.
+The strong correlation between adherence to once daily dosing and the efficacy of PrEP warrants an assessment of the level of adherence across a broader population.

-Nonetheless, data from the iPrEx and Partners PrEP studies showed that the resistance occurred only in individuals found to be infected at baseline; and no resistance developed in individuals who seroconverted while on study drug.
+An increase in the level of resistance could exacerbate the difficulty in treating HIV-1 positive subjects and make the epidemic more difficult to control {22370}, particularly if risk compensation occurs.
+Nonetheless, data from the PrEP studies primarily showed that the resistance occurred only in individuals found to be infected at baseline; and no resistance developed in individuals who seroconverted while on study drug.

 Table 1-2.
-Summary of Resistance Development in PrEP Clinical Studies a Transmitted (primary) resistance can occur independent of PrEP, which likely explains resistance in the placebo arm
+Summary of Resistance Development in PrEP Clinical Studies

-Infected o on Study Baseline Infections Study # Infected # Resistant to FTC or TDF # Infected # Resistant to FTC or TDF iPrEx 100 (36 on FTC/TDF, 64 on placebo) None 10 (2 on FTC/TDF, 8 on placebo) 2 on FTC/TDF (M184V/I); 1 on placebo (M184V) ^a Partners PrEP 82 (13 on FTC/TDF, 17 on TDF, and 52 on placebo) None 14 (3 on FTC/TDF, 5 on TDF, 6 on placebo) 1 on FTC/TDF (M184V); 1 on TDF (K65R)
+Infected o on Study Baseline Infections Study # Infected # Resistant to FTC or TDF # Infected # Resistant to FTC or TDF iPrEx 100 (36 on FTC/TDF, 64 on placebo) None 10 (2 on FTC/TDF, 8 on placebo) 2 on FTC/TDF (M184V/I); 1 on placebo (M184V) ^a Partners PrEP 82 (13 on FTC/TDF, 17 on TDF, and 52 on placebo) None 14 (3 on FTC/TDF, 5 on TDF, 6 on placebo) 1 on FTC/TDF (M184V); 1 on TDF (K65R) TDF2 33 (9 on FTC/TDF, 24 on placebo) 1 placebo (K65R <1%) ^a 3 (1 on FTC/TDF, 2 on placebo) 1 on FTC/TDF (K65R, M184V, A62V) FEM- PrEP 68 (33 on FTC/TDF, 35 on placebo) 1 placebo (M184V) ^{a;} 4 FTC/TDF (M184V/I) ^b 5 (1 on FTC/TDF, 4 on placebo) None a Transmitted (primary) resistance can occur independent of PrEP, which likely explains resistance in the placebo arm

-Development of resistance only in individuals infected at baseline underscores the importance of screening individuals for potential acute infection prior to initiating PrEP.
+Development of resistance primarily in individuals infected at baseline underscores the importance of screening individuals for potential acute infection prior to initiating PrEP.